Gavan Holohan: Grimsby Town

 On 22 March 2022, Holohan signed a two-year deal with National League side Grimsby Town.
 On 23 May 2022, with Grimsby trailing 1-0 to Notts County in the National League play-offs in the final minute of added on time, Holohan scored an equaliser to send the game to extra time, with Grimsby going on to win the game 2-1 and advancing to the semi-finals.

 Holohan played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
 During an FA Cup fourth round tie at Championship side Luton Town, Holohan scored the opening goal in a 2–2 draw.

 On 1 March 2023, he scored two penalties in a 2–1 victory at Premier League side Southampton in the fifth round of the FA Cup, securing Grimsby's first quarter-final appearance since 1939.

 Holohan was released at the end of the 2023–24 season.

 Crawley Town

 Holohan joined Crawley on a free transfer in July 2024 after his release from Grimsby Town joining former teammate Toby Mullarkey, also from Grimsby, who joined on the same day.
+Holohan initially struggled for game time at Crawley and didn't make his first appearance for the club until October 2024 in a 4–3 home defeat against AFC Wimbledon in the EFL Trophy.
+He made his first league appearance four days later in a 5–3 defeat against Shrewsbury Town.
+Holohan made 41 appearances in all competitions across two seasons with Crawley, scoring once in a 4–0 away win against Rotherham United.

+Hartlepool United

+In January 2026, Holohan rejoined Hartlepool on a free transfer.
+On 6 May 2026 the club announced he was being released.

+Boston United

+Holohan signed for fellow National League side Boston United in May 2026 on a one-year contract.